Further reading on Circle of Friends

 Who else might benefit from a Circle?

-Circles of Support and Accountability (link to their detailed manual of practice on-line) are an organisation in Toronto, Canada who are building circles of support around sex offenders.
+Circles of Support and Accountability are an organisation in Toronto, Canada who are building circles of support around sex offenders.

 They were not formed to compete with existing service providers.
 They were formed to assist: